appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 Each user is the owner of their individual organization by default.
 You can create additional organizations as needed or join an existing one.

-&#x20;All apps (build profiles, distribution profiles, etc.) created under an organization is accessible by all the members of that organization.
+All apps (build profiles, distribution profiles, etc.) created under an organization is accessible by all the members of that organization.

-Billing management is also per-organization basis so that you can work with different plans with a single account. (e.g. You can be a member of two different organizations at the same time: an individual organization for personal projects under the free plan and another organization for your company under the enterprise plan.)&#x20;
+Billing management is also per-organization basis so that you can work with different plans with a single account. (e.g. You can be a member of two different organizations at the same time: an individual organization for personal projects under the free plan and another organization for your company under the enterprise plan.)

 :::info